sgort/mongodb-atlas-restful-api-node-js/README.md

 `localhost:3000/users`
 - POST a new user into the collection `localhost:3000/users/signup`
-- DELETE a specific user from the collection (where '_id' is the MongoDB Schema.Types.ObjectId) `localhost:3000/users/:_id`
+- DELETE a specific user from the collection `localhost:3000/users/:userId`
 - POST a JSON Web Token for a specific user (raw body input) to login (ie use the protected routes) `localhost:3000/users/login`

+Where '_id' is the MongoDB Schema.Types.ObjectId

 ### Invorderingen
 - GET all invorderingen of the collection